frappe/css/README.md

 ## Typography

-The font sizes or object sizes follow a Fibonacci pattern, for example the sizes will be .5 rem, 1rem, 1.5rem, 2.5rem, 4rem, 6.5rem
+The scale sizes or object sizes follow a Fibonacci pattern, for example the sizes will be .5 rem, 1rem, 1.5rem, 2.5rem, 4rem, 6.5rem

 The base font size is 16px and all the text sizes are defined by rem.